 Does Larch Cladding Need Treatment?

 Native British Larch is one of the most cost effective timbers we have available due to its impressive strength and durability properties for a very affordable cost.
-It can be graded to C16 more easily than many other softwoods and is one of the only softwood species that can be strength graded to C24.
+It can be graded to C16 more easily than many other softwoods and is the only softwood species that does not need a 20,000mm2 cross sectional area to meet C24.

 Additionally, because of its inherent resistance to the elements, treatment isn’t entirely necessary depending on what you use it for and whether or not you want to prevent silver-greying.

-British Larch is a stable softwood in terms of moisture content and is supplied fresh sawn to be cut and machined into various profiles.
+British Larch is supplied fresh sawn to be cut and machined into various profiles.
 Because of its low maintenance, British Larch is ideal for outdoor applications such as cladding and structural beam use.

 If you’ve read an article from iWood before, you’ll no doubt be familiar with the standard silver-greying of all timber because of UV rays from the sun which occurs naturally and doesn’t affect the integrity of the timber.

 To prevent this from happening, we suggest looking into a UV protector treatment.

 We often direct our customers to a company called WoodFinishesDirect who are the experts in wood treatments.
 These UV treatments are often multipurpose and also seal the timber which protect it even further from issues such as mould, algae and fungal attack.